-Most of the time, you don’t have to think about your garage door.
+Most of the time, you don’t have to think about your garage door so you haven’t had to think about common garage door problems.
 It’s something that’s pretty much always there – opens when you need it to and closes when you need it to – job done!

 But sometimes things can go wrong – the door gets stuck, wear and tear eventually gets to it or its mechanism, or you accidentally crash the car into it (it has been known!).
 Here, we take a look at the most common problems that affect garage doors:

 Got an electric gate/garage door?
 There are tiny sensors on each side of your garage door that will stop the electric mechanism working if someone or something obstructs the door after you’ve pressed the ‘close’ button.
 This safety mechanism means the door won’t close on your car or trap a child or pet that has accidentally wandered into the doorway.

 If the photo eye becomes misaligned or damaged, the beams will disconnect and the safety feature will no longer work.
 You may not realise this has happened, so test it from time to time by placing something in the doorway to see if it stops the door closing.